Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear context for when to use this tool: 'Use after finding a case via search or browse to get complete details before citing it.'
-This gives explicit guidance on the workflow sequence.
-However, it doesn't specify when NOT to use it or name specific alternatives among the sibling tools.
+The description explicitly guides the agent to use this tool 'after finding a case via search or browse to get complete details before citing it'.
+This provides clear context for when to invoke it, though it does not explicitly mention when not to use it or name specific alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.